2010 Article, updated October 2017

 - Because the relationship between members of an unincorporated society is frequently ill-defined, there are often doubts as to members’ rights and obligations, how they are admitted, how they may be disciplined or expelled, and how they can resign.

-If a society is to be incorporated, whether under the Incorporated Societies Act 1908 or Charitable Trusts Act 1957, it must have rules; something I’ll discuss further in the next article.
+If a society is to be incorporated, whether under the Incorporated Societies Act 1908 or Charitable Trusts Act 1957, it must have rules; (discussed in other articles).